NSDA Board of Directors

 Corporate Secretary — Idaho

-Gail has been active in canine search and rescue since 2005.
-Since that time, she has successfully trained, certified, and deployed four dogs in multiple disciplines as well as having been a member of and served in leadership positions in several SAR organizations across the country.
-She has also been a workshop instructor and evaluator for canine teams for many years.
+Gail has been active in K-9 search and rescue since 2005, and continues to be deployed on missions across the West.
+Since she started in SAR, she has successfully trained, certified, and deployed four dogs in multiple disciplines as well as having served in leadership positions in SAR organizations across the country.
+She is a SAR K-9 evaluator in several disciplines for multiple organizations and has been a seminar instructor since 2014.

 Gail completed her Masters in Wildlife Biology and worked as a Supervisory Wildlife Biologist with the U.S. Fish and Wildlife Service for nearly 20 years.
 There she designed and led large-scale and remote field research projects across the West, including Alaska.
 She also served as a federal aviation operations manager, where she was responsible for managing both fixed-wing aircraft and helicopters being deployed in a variety of extreme situations.

-In her "retirement", she works part time at a Veterinary Teaching Hospital helping graduating veterinary students learn proper handling and care for a wide variety of orphaned and injured wildlife that are brought in for rehabilitation.
-She and her husband are also lucky to have recently built their dream home in northern Idaho, where they otherwise keep busy with five rescued mustangs, eight chickens, and a bunch of very energetic tervurens.
+She and her husband are lucky to have recently built their dream home in northern Idaho, where they otherwise keep busy with their rescued mustangs, bevy of chickens, and a bunch of very energetic tervurens.

 img